elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-fundamental-traits-that-define-living-organisms.md

 url: /learn/education-studies/questions/what-are-the-fundamental-traits-that-define-living-organisms
 score: -1.0
 related_article1:
-    id: 166185
+    id: 166200
-    title: What is the structure of a cell membrane and its function in cellular biology?
+    title: >-
+        How have humans evolved over time according to fossil evidence?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-structure-of-a-cell-membrane-and-its-function-in-cellular-biology
+    url: /learn/education-studies/questions/how-have-humans-evolved-over-time-according-to-fossil-evidence
 related_article2:
-    id: 166189
+    id: 166206
-    title: How do red blood cells and white blood cells differ in structure and function?
+    title: >-
+        How do structural adaptations enhance an organism's survival in its environment?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-red-blood-cells-and-white-blood-cells-differ-in-structure-and-function
+    url: /learn/education-studies/questions/how-do-structural-adaptations-enhance-an-organisms-survival-in-its-environment
 related_article3:
-    id: 166206
+    id: 166202
-    title: How do structural adaptations enhance an organism's survival in its environment?
+    title: >-
+        How do human activities impact the environment and what are some conservation efforts?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-structural-adaptations-enhance-an-organisms-survival-in-its-environment
+    url: /learn/education-studies/questions/how-do-human-activities-impact-the-environment-and-what-are-some-conservation-efforts
 related_article4:
-    id: 166204
+    id: 166189
-    title: How do phylogenetic trees help in understanding evolutionary relationships?
+    title: >-
+        How do red blood cells and white blood cells differ in structure and function?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships
+    url: /learn/education-studies/questions/how-do-red-blood-cells-and-white-blood-cells-differ-in-structure-and-function
 related_article5:
-    id: 166206
+    id: 166180
-    title: How do structural adaptations enhance an organism's survival in its environment?
+    title: >-
+        How do metabolism and homeostasis contribute to the biological processes of life?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-structural-adaptations-enhance-an-organisms-survival-in-its-environment
+    url: /learn/education-studies/questions/how-do-metabolism-and-homeostasis-contribute-to-the-biological-processes-of-life
 ---

 &nbsp;